polarityio/sharepoint/README.md

 <img src="./images/api-permissions.png" width="500px">

+In this example we granted permission via the "Sites.Read.All" permission.
+You can further constrain site access via the "Subsite Search Path" option within the Polarity Integration.

+The integration also supports the SharePoint "Sites.Selected" permission.
+This permission allows you to specify specific sites that the integration can access.
+This access is enforced by Azure.
+If you use this permission, you will also need to grant the appropraite permissions to the Azure app via the Graph API permissions endpoint.

+For more information on the "Sites.Selected" permission please see https://devblogs.microsoft.com/microsoft365dev/updates-on-controlling-app-specific-access-on-specific-sharepoint-sites-sites-selected/

 ### Configure the Integration

 1. SSH into the Polarity Server and copy or upload the public and private keys into the integration's `certs` directory.
 We recommend that your keys are named `private.key` and `public.crt`.